-As a school, we feel that discretely teaching the eight essential skills, using the well-resourced Skills Builder Hub, ensures all children in our setting have the opportunity to develop 'life-long' skills to be successful.
+As a school, we feel that discretely teaching the eight essential skills ensures all children in our setting have the opportunity to develop life-long skills to be successful.
 It has become increasingly clear that children do not develop these skills by osmosis, and if we chose to not teach skills which are deemed to support success, we are disadvantaging the children.
-We feel that inviting members of the community to provide us with videos about their professions, and then sharing these with all the children, has really helped to bring the Skills Builder Framework to life.
-It has also been a particular highlight to see some of the Learning Ambassadors articulate how learning about the essential skills benefits their learning and future prospects to a governor of the school.
+By engaging with Skills Builder Accelerator, we could focus how we teach the skills and what our provision could look like.
+This has given us the opportunity to create a bespoke teaching programme for our school.

-To build awareness of the essential skills and 'keep it simple', we have focused on creating a consistency of language across the school.
-We hold parent meetings at the beginning of the year to reintroduce the skills and explain the teaching process and have held staff meetings for teachers and TAs.
+To build awareness of the essential skills and 'keep it simple', we have focused on securing our consistency of language across the school.
+We hold parent meetings at the beginning of the year to reintroduce the essential skills and explain the teaching process.
 We have displays in key areas, including all classrooms, and a large display in the main hall, with questions for the children to respond to.
-There are also fortnightly or weekly assemblies, which teach the skills and reinforce the language.
+There are also fortnightly or weekly whole-school assemblies, which teach the skills and reinforce the language.
 We also have Learning Ambassadors who meet half-termly and champion Skills Builder in their classes.
 They hand out certificates to reward their peers and work alongside adults to create competitions and activities to promote Skills Builder.
 This year, it was also a professional target for all staff to use the essential skills language when teaching children about prosocial behaviour choices.

-At our school, it is expected that children have regular opportunities to practise essential skills in the wider curriculum, crossing into different subject areas, and that reference to the eight Essential Skills is interwoven into our day-to-day teaching.
-We have an expectation that children complete at least two Skills Builder projects a year as cross-curricular teaching.
-For example in Year 3, they complete the 'Food Glorious Food' project alongside teaching D&T food technology objectives.
-Last year, there was dedicated staff meeting time where teachers wrote planning to support this.
-We also have a range of cross-curricular clubs available for children where they incidentally practice essential skills.
-Moving forward, it is the hope that children can be rewarded for demonstrating these skills in the extracurricular clubs and there can be opportunities provided to explicitly make reference to the essential skills.
+At our school, it is expected that children have regular opportunities to practise essential skills in the wider curriculum, crossing into different subject areas, and that reference to the eight essential skills is interwoven into our day-to-day teaching.
+We have an expectation that children complete at least two Skills Builder days a year, with one of those being a challenge day.
+We also have a range of cross-curricular clubs available for children, where they practice essential skills.
+This year, some children have been rewarded for demonstrating these skills in the extracurricular clubs and there have been some opportunities provided to explicitly make reference to the essential skills.